Hollywood Remains to Be Seen

 Metrolink is the commuter rail system serving Southern California, including Los Angeles, San Diego, Ventura, San Bernardino and Riverside counties.

-Heading east on the same track was a Union Pacific freight train, with two locomotives and 17 freight cars.
+Heading east on the same track was a Union Pacific Railroad freight train, with two locomotives pulling 17 freight cars.

-Pushed by the two locomotives of the freight train, the Metrolink locomotive telescoped into the first passenger car -- where DeSha was sitting -- derailed and caught on fire.
+Pushed by the two locomotives of the freight train, the Metrolink locomotive telescoped into the first passenger car, derailed and caught on fire.
 The first passenger car also derailed.
 DeSha was sitting in the first row of the first car of the Metrolink train, which took the full force of the head-on collision.
 Her cause of death was blunt force trauma.

 Hundreds of emergency workers quickly arrived at the scene, primarily LAPD officers and an estimated 250 LAFD firefighters, for rescue and recovery, as well as search and rescue units.
 The first responders included DeSha's partner, Officer Gerritsen, who was initially unaware that DeSha was on the train since she had only recently taken the job at Parker Center and started riding the train home.